 When does the festival begin and end each day?

 Dogs are welcome at Oppenheimer Park, but must be kept on leash.
-We encourage guests bringing pets to the festival to bring ample supplies of their own water to keep their pets hydrated.
+We encourage guests bringing pets to the festival to bring water to keep their pets hydrated.
 Please note that pets (apart from service dogs) are not permitted in festival venues such as the Japanese Language School and Hall, the Vancouver Buddhist Temple, and the Firehall Arts Centre.

 How can I perform?
 Be a merchant?
 Sell crafts?

 Applications for participation open in January and close in March.
-Check for specific deadlines in January.
-Apply here.
+Subscribe to our newsletter to stay updated.

-Where can I find information when I arrive at the festival?
+Where can I find information about the festival?